Spain slump deepens as bailout fears grow

 Economy Minister Luis de Guindos ruled out a full-scale financial rescue on top of the 100 billion euros already earmarked for the country's banks, but Spain's sovereign bond yields stayed mired in the danger zone.

-In contrast to de Guindos, who told lawmakers there was little else Spain could do to ease the tensions after launching a 65-billion-euro austerity package last week, the central bank's deputy governor said more belt-tightening was needed.
+In contrast to de Guindos, who told lawmakers there was little else Spain could do to ease the tensions after it approved a 65-billion-euro austerity package last week, the central bank's deputy governor said more belt-tightening was needed.

-"(Current market tensions) reflect problems in Spain as well as the euro zone," Fernando Restoy said after a conference in Madrid.
+"(Current market problems) reflect problems in Spain as well as the euro zone," Fernando Restoy said after a conference in Madrid when asked about market stress.

 "We need to continue further along the same line.
 We need more cuts, more reforms which will restore market confidence and mechanisms which will strengthen the monetary union."

-Earlier, media reports suggested half a dozen regional authorities were ready to follow Valencia in seeking financial support from Madrid.
+Earlier, media reports suggested half a dozen regional authorities were ready to follow in the footsteps of Valencia in seeking financial support from Madrid.

 Prohibitively high refinancing costs have virtually shut all of the 17 regional governments out of international debt markets, forcing the worst hit to seek loans from the central government to meet bond redemptions.